ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 ### 9.1 Forward Imputation

 In this method there are multiple types of forward imputation performed.
-In all cases the forward link is used and the predictive value is the value for the target variable for the predictive record.
+In all cases the forward link is used, and the predictive value is the value for the target variable for the predictive record.
 Note that it is not possible to forward impute from a backward imputation.

-#### 9.1.1 Forward Imputation From Response
+#### 9.1.1 Forward Imputation from Response

 In this type of imputation, only predictive records which are either responses or forward imputes from responses can be used.
 Records imputed using this imputation will be marked `FIR`.

-#### 9.1.2 Forward Imputation From Construction
+#### 9.1.2 Forward Imputation from Construction

 In this type of imputation, only predictive records which are imputes from construction can be used.
 Records imputed using this imputation will be marked